submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 Connectivity is only part of the solution as pods still need to know the IPs of services on remote clusters.

 This is achieved by enhancing [lighthouse](https://github.com/submariner-io/lighthouse) with support for Globalnet.
 The Lighthouse controller uses a service's global IP when creating the `ServiceImport` for services of type `ClusterIP`.
 For headless services, backing pod's global IP is used when creating the `EndpointSlice` resources to be distributed to other clusters.
-The [lighthouse plugin](https://github.com/submariner-io/lighthouse/tree/devel/plugin/lighthouse) then uses the global IPs when replying to DNS queries.
+The [Lighthouse plugin](https://github.com/submariner-io/lighthouse/tree/devel/plugin/lighthouse) then uses the global IPs when replying to DNS queries.

 ## Building